isauadh/Data-Processing-Reddit/README.md

 ## distributionGraph.py

 This program will generate a distribution graph of the number of post in a given subreddit.
 Also, can generate time distribution of a redditor post in a given subreddit.

+The program will create a directory with files containing submissions and comments of a redditor in a given subreddit.
+Filename will be the hidden version of the original redditor name.

 ## Authors